About OSU Repair Fairs

-- Save Money: Score free repairs so you don’t have to buy more stuff.
+Save Money: Score free repairs so you don’t have to buy more stuff.

-- Gain Skills: Connect with others to learn new skills or share your own.
+Gain Skills: Connect with others to learn new skills or share your own.

-- Reduce Waste: Save your beloved belongings and conserve natural resources.
+Reduce Waste: Save your beloved belongings and conserve natural resources.

-About the Spring Repair Fair
+Winter Repair Fair

 Where: OSUsed Store, 644 SW 13th St.

-- Appliances & Electronics (small items only, please)
+Appliances (small items only)

-- Housewares (furniture, ceramics, etc.)
+Housewares (furniture, lamps, etc.)

 Note: We don’t have spare parts, but will do our best to repair what we can and/or refer you to where you could find the parts you need.
 If you have parts already, we may be able to help you install them.

 Drop-In D.I.Y.
-Demonstrations:
+Demonstrations